· Wedding planning · 5 min read

 Yes, it’s true.
 I was that guy.
 The celebrant on the first season of Married at First Sight Australia.

 I said “I do” to Channel Nine.
-I probably shouldn’t have.
+I probably shouldn’t have, it wasn’t anywhere near as fun, soul-fulfilling, or good for business as we imagined.

 Let me tell you a few behind-the-scenes truths that no one asked for but I’m going to share anyway — partly because it’s still one of the weirdest chapters in my celebrant career, and partly because people still ask.

-10 things you probably didn’t know about MAFS Season 1:
+11 things you probably didn’t know about MAFS

-1. Each wedding was filmed at least five times.
-That meant five fake reveals, five aisle walks, five kisses.
+- Each wedding was filmed at least three times.
+That meant three and more fake reveals, five aisle walks, five kisses.
 You’ve never seen “OK, take it from the top” kill the vibe quite like this.

-5. I wrote that wedding ceremony in a BP servo on the Sunshine Coast.
+- I wrote that wedding ceremony in a BP service station on the Sunshine Coast.
 I was flat out doing actual weddings at the time — flying in and out between real love stories and reality TV nonsense.
+The producers sent me some real bad ceremony scripts and they said if I wanted to do my own thing they needed it that day.

-9. We filmed a whole “Celebrant of MAFS” web series.
+- I filmed a whole “Celebrant of MAFS” web series with Nine.
 Never released.
 Still bitter.
 If any Channel Nine producer is reading this, I’d love to see that footage again.
 For nostalgia.
 Or blackmail.

 What no one tells you about being on TV